JoseJX/analogue-pocket-patches/README.md

 ## God Medicine - Hukkoku Ban (English Translation)

 This patch converts `God Medicine - Hukkoku Ban (English Translation)` to the `.pocket` format.
 First, apply the [English Translation patch](https://www.romhacking.net/translations/600/), which results in the MD5 below, then apply this patch.
+This game is also known as `God Medicine - Fukkoku Ban` and `God Medicine - Fantasy Sekai no Tanjou`.

+This patch was updated to fix some graphical issues.
+(04/19/2022)

 ROM MD5: `c2cc37e8a5c1c6dd5656b501903f9bcd`